Trouble in Waterlily

 - Aramil hid many secrets throughout that are revealed by moonlight

-π¬ GM Tip: If your players do something interesting - like use a series of mirrors to shine moonlight through the entire tomb - reward that creativity by revealing other hidden secrets even if they're not explicitly outlined here!
+💬 GM Tip: If your players do something interesting — like use a series of mirrors to shine moonlight through the entire tomb — reward that creativity by revealing other hidden secrets even if they're not explicitly outlined here!

 1. Moon Hall

+A set of stairs from the entrance leads down to the main hall.
 A crescent moon is carved into the floor of the tomb surrounded by the phases of the moon.
 Moonlight shining through a small skylight in the ceiling highlights the large crescent moon sigil on the center floor of the first room revealing words in Elvish, glowing under the moonlight.

 - Moonlight script.
 The script reads "Touched by the light of the moon" in Elvish.

-- Waxing crescent moon.
-If moonlight touches the smaller π waxing crescent moon on the top-right, it reveals a secret compartment with treasure inside.
-Roll on the Tomb Treasure table.
+moon on the top-right, it reveals a secret compartment with treasure inside.

 2. Main Hall

-Two statues stand tall flanking the door on the North side of the room.
+Two statues stand tall flanking the door on the north side of the room.
 On the left, Aramil Galanodel holding an open book.
 On the right, Caelynn Galanodel standing with a sword drawn.
 Two more doors are on either side of the room.

 - Statue spellbook.
 If moonlight shines on the spellbook on the Aramil statue a secret compartment is revealed.
 Roll on the Tomb Treasure table.